Eldon House

 Eldon House is a historic house and museum located in London, Ontario.
 The Eldon House property was converted into a public park, now called Harris Park.
-Eldon House is the oldest continued residence in the city of London.
+Eldon House is the oldest continued residence in the city.
 It was inhabited by the family of John and Amelia Harris from 1834 until they gave it to the City of London in 1959.
 The original owner, Captain John Harris, named Eldon House after the Earl of Eldon, whom he admired.

 As a museum, Eldon House offers tours and programming including yearly events such as Canada Day, Victorian Christmas, and in city-wide celebrations of heritage and culture.

 The Museum is affiliated with CMA, CHIN, and Virtual Museum of Canada.